simonmysun/ell/README.md

 ## Similar Projects

 - https://github.com/kardolus/chatgpt-cli
-  - A CLI interface for ChatGPT written in Go.
+  - A CLI for ChatGPT written in Go.
   - Cannot bring terminal context to the LLMs.
   - No syntax highlighting.
   - Supports system prompt customization but doesn't support prompt templates.
 - https://github.com/kharvd/gpt-cli
-  - A CLI interface for various LLM backends written in Python.
+  - A CLI for various LLM backends written in Python.
   - Has syntax highlighting for markdown output.
   - Cannot bring terminal context to the LLMs.
   - Supports system prompt customization but doesn't support prompt templates.
 - https://github.com/JohannLai/gptcli
-  - A CLI interface for OpenAI LLms written in TypeScript.
+  - A CLI for OpenAI LLms written in TypeScript.
   - Has plugin system.
   - Support customizing CLI tools